kechan/KEJSONModel/README.md

       },
     }

- And you want be able to say this in your code,
+ And you want be able to just say this in your code,

  	// data is the NSData representation of the above JSON message.
  	NSMutableDictionary *dict = [NSJSONSerialization JSONObjectWithData:data options:0 error:&error];